May 18, 2017

 Mediators work with employees and managers every day to resolve conflict in the workplace.
 We encourage those who are in dispute to welcome a third party neutral to rebuild communication, trust, and capacity for resolving disputes moving forward.

 However, not every conflict in the workplace requires the help of a mediator.
 Utilizing some basic mediation techniques, you can more effectively navigate difficult conversations and resolve conflict in the workplace.
 The next time you have a conflict in the workplace, consider these three steps:

 When parties first walk into a mediation, they often feel entrenched in the details of their conflict.
-This results in a lot of “he said, she said” conversation, with everyone trying to provide that they are in the right.
+This results in a lot of “he said, she said” conversation, with everyone trying to prove that they are in the right.
 This focus on the past and “winning” the dispute often keeps parties from having a more productive conversation, with each side caught up in the details of their conflict.

 As mediators, we help parties view their conflict differently.
 We challenge their assumptions about the situation, and we ask them to think about the other side’s perspective.
 The goal is to have the parties step back and refocus their energy on solving the dispute at hand, not “fixing” the other person.